butter-network/butter/docs/pres/pres.md

 ---
 ##### Persistent storage 2

-- Information persistency is fairly trivial when there is no node/link failure - just introduce a graceful exit procedure for nodes leaving the network (offload the information to their known hosts)
+- Having persistent information is fairly trivial when there is no node/link failure - just introduce a graceful exit procedure for nodes leaving the network (offload the information to their known hosts)
 - But how do you deal with the possibility of node failure/link failure (specially relevant on high churn networks)? - redundancy
 - But if you introduce redundancy, how do you efficiently manage redundant information?